labsyspharm/redseapy/README.md

               [--markers-of-interest [MARKERS_OF_INTEREST ...]]
               IMAGE SEGMENTATION_MASK MARKERS DESTINATION

-Correct cross-talk using the REDSEA method developed by Bai et.al. https://doi.org/10.3389/fimmu.2021.652631
+Correct cross-talk between neighboring cells in immuno-fluorescence images using the REDSEA method developed by Bai et.al. https://doi.org/10.3389/fimmu.2021.652631

 positional arguments:
-  IMAGE                 Path to registered image in TIFF format SEGMENTATION_MASK     Path to segmentation mask image in TIFF format MARKERS               Path to a csv file containing a single column
+  IMAGE                 Path to registered image in TIFF format SEGMENTATION_MASK     Path to segmentation mask image in TIFF format MARKERS               Path to a csv file containing a single column with
-                        with the marker names called 'marker_name' DESTINATION           Path to a new directory where uncorrected and corrected single cell quantifications will be
+                        the marker names called 'marker_name' DESTINATION           Path to a new directory where uncorrected and corrected single cell quantifications will be saved
-                        saved

 optional arguments:
   -h, --help            show this help message and exit --element-shape {star,square}
-                        Shape of the element to be used for cross-talk correction
+                        Shape of the element to be used for cross-talk correction.
+See Fig S1C in the READSEA manuscript.
+                        The authors recommend the star shape.
   --element-size ELEMENT_SIZE
-                        Size of the element to be used for cross-talk correction --markers-of-interest [MARKERS_OF_INTEREST ...]
+                        Size in pixels of the element to be used for cross- talk correction.
+The REDSEA authors recommend 2 --markers-of-interest [MARKERS_OF_INTEREST ...]
-                        Only correct cross-talk for the specified
+                        Only correct cross-talk for the specified markers.
-                        markers.
                         Default: all markers
 ```

 ## Example